-Regarding sanctions and other enforcement action, global standard setters (such as the Organisation for Economic Co-operation and Development) recommend that countries incentivise 'good corporate behaviour' by considering mitigating factors such as fulsome, timely and voluntary disclosures of misconduct, acceptance of responsibility and the implementation of an effective compliance programme.
-In the United States, sentencing guidelines for organisations require any fines imposed to be based on both the seriousness of the offence and the culpability of the organisation.
-A court's assessment of culpability is determined by six factors, two of which mitigate the ultimate punishment of an organisation - the existence of an effective compliance and ethics programme, which includes monitoring and auditing to detect criminal conduct, and self-reporting, cooperation or acceptance of responsibility.
-In the United Kingdom, prosecutors assign similar importance to the design of an organisation's compliance programme and its willingness to self-report.
-Often, an organisation's ability to self-report is dependent on effective operation of its gatekeeping and defence functions - most notably internal audit and monitoring.
+Regarding sanctions and other enforcement action, global standard setters (such as the Organisation for Economic Co-operation and Development) recommend that countries incentivise 'good corporate behaviour' by considering mitigating factors such as fulsome, timely and voluntary disclosures of misconduct, acceptance of responsibility and the implementation of an effective compliance programme.2 In the United States, sentencing guidelines for organisations require any fines imposed to be based on both the seriousness of the offence and the culpability of the organisation.
+A court's assessment of culpability is determined by six factors, two of which mitigate the ultimate punishment of an organisation: the existence of an effective compliance and ethics programme, which includes monitoring and auditing to detect criminal conduct, and self-reporting, cooperation or acceptance of responsibility.3 In the United Kingdom, prosecutors assign similar importance to the design of an organisation's compliance programme and its willingness to self-report.4 Often, an organisation's ability to self-report is dependent on effective operation of its gatekeeping and defence functions - most notably internal audit and monitoring.

-Sara Shaner is a senior director and Jean-Michel Ferat and Shelly Mady are senior managing directors at Ankura Consulting Group, LLC.
+1 Jean-Michel Ferat and Shelly Mady are senior managing directors at Ankura Consulting Group, LLC.

-Organisation for Economic Co-operation and Development, 'Recommendation of the Council for Further Combating Bribery of Foreign Public Officials in International Business Transactions', Sanctions and Confiscation: Article XV, available at https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0378 (last accessed 6 June 2022).
+2 Organisation for Economic Co-operation and Development, 'Recommendation of the Council for Further Combating Bribery of Foreign Public Officials in International Business Transactions', Sanctions and Confiscation: Article XV.